UICrail/SemanticRSM/README.md

 Other important concepts may come from other pieces of EU Law, such as TAF TSI, or from ongoing EU projects.

 ## Tools
+* [Eddy](https://github.com/obdasystems/eddy) and [Grapholscape](https://obdasystems.github.io/grapholscape/stable/), both based on the visual language GRAPHOL, for ontology design, checking, and export to RDF/OWL.
 * [Protégé](https://protege.stanford.edu/) desktop 5.x for RDF edition, checking, and saving to different formats.
 * [EasyRdf](https://www.easyrdf.org/converter) for format conversion (between RDF/XML and Turtle, mostly).
 * [OOPS! pitfall scanner](https://oops.linkeddata.es/), in addition to Protégé, for ontology checking.